 Teachers in the Jewish schools of Atlanta, Baltimore, and Milwaukee are highly educated.
 Table 1 shows that 74% have college degrees, and more than a quarter have graduate or professional degrees.
 Compared to the national Jewish population, the teachers are more likely to have college degrees, and about equally likely to have post-collegiate degrees.
-According to the 1990 National Jewish Population Survey, about 50% of adults who identify as Jews have college degrees, while 24% of women and 32% of men have graduate degrees (Kosmin et al., 1993).
+According to the 1990 National Jewish Population Survey, around 50% of both men and women who identify as Jews have college degrees, and 24% of women and 32% of men have graduate degrees (Kosmin et al., 1993).